 - 7.4.1 If the test results indicate that a pupil may have a learning difficulty which ought to be assessed without delay, we will ask the pupil's parents to agree to the pupil being formally assessed by an educational psychologist, speech and language specialist or the appropriate professional.
-The School will ask the parents to agree to follow recommendations unless there are persuasive reasons to the contrary. - 7.4.2 The parents may consult an educational psychologist retained by the School, or one of their own choice.
+The School will ask the parents to agree to follow recommendations unless there are persuasive reasons to the contrary. - 7.4.2 The parents may consult an educational psychologist suggests by the School, or one of their own choice.
 The cost in either case must be borne by the parents.
-Contact must be established by the educational psychologist with the School before an assessment is made, in order to build up a holistic picture of need and a joined-up approach.

-JCQ regulations (Section 7.5) state that "an independent assessor must contact the centre and ask for evidence or the candidate's normal way of working and relevant background information.
+Contact must be established by the educational psychologist with the School before an assessment is made, in order to build up a holistic picture of need and a joined-up approach. - 1.a.1 JCQ regulations (Section 7) state that "an independent assessor must contact the centre and ask for evidence or the candidate's normal way of working and relevant background information.
 This must take place before the candidate is assessed.
-Additionally, the independent assessor must be approved by the head of centre to assess the candidate."
+"The external assessor must have "received at least a 'skeleton' Form 8 before assessing the candidate, establishing a working relationship with the centre" (Section 7.3.5) and it is the responsibility of the assessor to contact the school to get this before assessment takes place.

-At KS4 and KS5, where assessment scores may be used as evidence for access arrangements, this means that it is usual for an external assessor to request background information on a Form 8 before completing an assessment.
+At KS4 and KS5, where assessment scores may be used as evidence for access arrangements, this means that an external assessor must request background information on a Form 8 before completing an assessment.